dennykami1/cintel-01-pages/index.md

 ## Studio Ghibli

-Learn More about my favorite Movie Studio at their About Us Page: [About Studio Ghibli]([https://ghiblicollection.com/pages/about-us]
+Learn More about the iconic Movie Studio at their About Us Page: [About Studio Ghibli]([https://ghiblicollection.com/pages/about-us]

 ## Ponyo